top of page

 ABOUT THE CORE

-The Research Infrastructure Core (RIC) strategically enhances, advances, and accelerates the scientific rigor, productivity, and impact of health equity science conducted by scientists affiliated with the HEALTH Center for Addictions Research and Cancer Prevention.
+The Research Infrastructure Core (RIC) strategically enhances, advances, and accelerates the scientific rigor, productivity, and impact of the research conducted by scientists affiliated with the HEALTH Center for Addictions Research and Cancer Prevention.
 The University of Houston (UH) has a wealth of post-doctoral fellows and scientists conducting health-related research.
 These researchers work across 12 colleges from 28 academic units with scientists from various health disciplines to offer team science opportunities in addiction research and cancer prevention.
-The RIC works with experienced scientists and new investigators who are passionate about health-equity science.

 The specific aims of the RIC are to: